ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 </div>

-If your VNET that contains the Private Endpoints is not in any of those regions, you have to create a new VNET and use Regional VNET Peerings.
+If the VNET which contains the Private Endpoints is not in any of those regions, you have to create a new VNET and use Regional VNET Peerings or create another set of Private Endpoints in the designed VNET.
 If you use a HUB/Spoke network topology, you may want to create a dedicated spoke that will host the GitHub NICs.

 When you have multiple spokes that need to communicate, you can either peer them together, configure traffic routing through an NVA or connect them through a VPN gateway.
 Please refer to the [documentation](https://learn.microsoft.com/en-us/azure/architecture/networking/guide/spoke-to-spoke-networking) on how to achieve that.